You're Welcome to Join in!

 Q: Do you want to explore common interests with other loving, accepting individuals?

 Join us for our Doubting Thomas Breakfast at the Pantry (1820 Cerrillos Road).
 All men are welcome to meet to discuss questions of faith and enjoy good food.
+We meet the fourth Wednesday at 7 am.
 Each month a different "Doubting Thomas" shares his understanding of faith and God.
 Please RSVP by contacting Brandon Johnson (988-3295).

-Our first gathering will be Tuesday, September 23rd at 12 pm.
-We will meet at United for our first lunch.
-The Pretty Good Guys is a group of men who meet monthly to discuss life, aging, and faith, while sharing a joke or two.
+The Pretty Good Guys is a group of men who meet on the fourth Tuesday of the month at 12 pm (noon) to discuss life, aging, and faith, while sharing a joke or two.
 If you are interested please contact Brandon (988-3295).

 Book Dedicated to United Church of Santa Fe Wins Gold and Grand Prize